SinisaVukmirovic/Channel-Tracker-App/README.md

 ## Channel Tracker App
 ___

-#### Create Channel Tracker App of your favourite channels with filter by topic and search functionality
+#### Channel Tracker App of your favourite channels with filter by topic and search functionality

 # **[Live DEMO](https://duckduckgo.com)**